giordano/Cuba.jl/docs/index.rst

 - ``nvec`` (type: ``Integer``, default: ``1``): the maximum number of points to be given to the integrand routine in each invocation.
-Usually this is 1 but if the integrand can profit from e.g. Single Instruction Multiple Data (SIMD) vectorization, a larger value can be chosen
+Usually this is 1 but if the integrand can profit from e.g. Single Instruction Multiple Data (SIMD) vectorization, a larger value can be chosen.
+See `Vectorization`_ section.
 - ``epsrel`` (type: ``Real``, default: ``1e-4``), and ``epsabs`` (type:
   ``Real``, default: ``1e-12``): the requested relative (:math:`\varepsilon_{\text{rel}}`) and absolute